-The service provides advice on financial matters and performs a range of checks on the Trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor provides advice on financial and other matters and performs a range of checks on the trust's financial and other systems.
+In particular, the checks carried out in the current period included:

-- · Review of journal entries
+- Review of journal entries

-- · Detailed payroll checks
+- Detailed payroll checks

 - Review of bank reconciliations

-- · Review of controls over standing data
+- Review of controls over standing data

 - Sample testing of purchase transactions

-On a termly basis, the reports are provided to the Audit and Risk Committee and the Trust Board on the operation of the systems of control and on the discharge of the Trust Board's financial responsibilities.
+On a termly basis, the internal auditor reports to the Trust Board, through the audit and risk committee on the operation of the systems of control and on the discharge of the board of governors' financial responsibilities.
+These reports include a summary report outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year-on-year progress.